Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: Introduction

 In this work, we explore the pressure dependence and recapture dependence of DCMS using 2D-RZ PIC simulations.
-The resulting V-P dependence captures the monotonic decline and convexity of the experimental V-P results, a first for PIC simulation.
-By varying the recapture rate (via $C_r$), while keeping pressure constant, we show that recapture is not responsible for this V-P dependence.
-To explain the V-P dependence, we develop a 1D axial fluid model of the sheath and presheath regions.
-The fluid model shows that voltage decreases with increasing pressure because the total ionization rate in the presheath is roughly constant across pressures, so the ionization rate coefficient $k_{iz}$ must compensate for the change in pressure.
-Since $k_{iz}$ increases monotonically with electron energy, discharges at higher pressures can be sustained with lower electron energies, hence with lower voltages.
+The resulting $V$-$p$ dependence captures the monotonic decline and convexity of the experimental $V$-$p$ results, a first for PIC simulation.
+By varying the recapture rate (via $C_{\rm r}$), while keeping pressure constant, we show that recapture is not responsible for this $V$-$p$ dependence.
+To explain the $V$-$p$ dependence, we develop a 1D axial fluid model of the sheath and presheath regions.
+The fluid model isolates a minimal set of physical effects to explain the basic presheath characteristics, and ultimately the V-p dependence in a way that is difficult with PIC simulation alone.
+The fluid model shows that voltage decreases with increasing pressure because the total ionization rate in the presheath is roughly constant across pressures, so the ionization rate coefficient $k_{\rm iz}$ must compensate for the change in pressure.
+Since $k_{\rm iz}$ increases monotonically with electron energy, discharges at higher pressures can be sustained with lower electron energies, hence with lower voltages.
 The fluid model also elucidates the relevant electron transport and energization mechanisms in this regime.
-With boundary conditions roughly informed by PIC simulation, the fluid model accurately reproduces the DCMS V-P dependence and the axial profiles of the fluid parameters.
+With boundary conditions roughly informed by PIC simulation, the fluid model accurately reproduces the DCMS $V$-$p$ dependence and the axial profiles of the fluid parameters.

 In the next section, we describe the setup of our PIC simulations.
-In Sec.~\ref{sec:results}, we present the simulation results, highlighting the monotonic V-P dependence and comparing with experiment.
-Section~\ref{sec:pressure} describes the sweep over pressures with constant $C_r$; then Sec.~\ref{sec:refl} describes the sweep over electron reflection $C_r$ with constant pressure.
-Informed by the PIC results, we then develop a 1D-axial fluid model of the discharge in Sec.~\ref{sec:theory} and use it to explain the V-P dependence.
+In Sec.~\ref{sec:results}, we present the simulation results, highlighting the monotonic $V$-$p$ dependence and comparing with experiment.
+Section~\ref{sec:pressure} describes the sweep over pressures with constant $C_{\rm r}$; then Sec.~\ref{sec:refl} describes the sweep over electron reflection $C_{\rm r}$ with constant pressure.
+Informed by the PIC results, we then develop a 1D-axial fluid model of the discharge in Sec.~\ref{sec:theory} and use it to explain the $V$-$p$ dependence.
 Finally, we summarize our work in Sec.~\ref{sec:conc}.